ak8338/meal-prep-service/README.md

 ## Prisma Database Setup

-Prisma is used to manage the NoSQL database for this application.
+Prisma is used to manage the SQLite database for this application.
 Follow these steps to set up Prisma.

 1. **Install Prisma and its dependencies:**